-Mushroom risotto is our family and friends favorite, because it’s a meal I can prepare from a spot and take a glass of wine with it.
+This risotto is our family and friends favorite, because it’s a meal I can prepare from a spot and take a glass of wine with it.
 At the same time, it is one of the meals, which are very simple to make and store.
-My kids love rice and when i comes to the creamy Parmesan rice, it is their best day ever.
+My kids love rice and when it comes to the creamy Parmesan rice, it is their best day ever.

-Why am I calling it as meal prep recipe, because it is very simple to store, either in refrigerator or you can even freeze it.
-And later on, you can add the toppings, such as saute mushrooms, saute ham (that’s my kids favorite), leftover grilled chicken breast or even simple scrambled eggs, will make a descent add-on protein to your risotto.
-This recipe is tailored for mushroom risotto version, but as we will adding mushrooms as a topping at the end of the recipe, you can always opt for different add-on, as mentioned above.
+Why am I calling it as meal prep recipe, because it is very simple to store, either in the refrigerator or you can even freeze it.
+And later on, you can add the toppings, such as sauté mushrooms, sauté ham (that’s my kids’ favorite), leftover grilled chicken breast or even simple scrambled eggs, will make a descent add-on protein to your rice.
+This recipe is tailored for mushroom risotto version, but as we will add mushrooms as a topping at the end of the recipe, you can always opt for different add-on, as mentioned above.

 Risotto is an Italian rice dish made from a short-grained, starchy variety of rice called arborio rice.
 That is cooked in a broth and mixed with all kinds of meat, vegetables or cheeses at the end.
 The technique for making it is called the risotto method, which involves stirring small amounts of hot stock or broth into the rice a little at a time, allowing the liquid to be absorbed as you go.

 Is mushroom risotto a side dish or meal?